Climate Emergency Declaration

 • We keep our energy use to a minimum – such as minimising emails and data transfer

-• We produce a range of our events and outreach programmes in natural landscapes like the Dorset Area of Outstanding Natural Beauty to raise awareness of their environmental importance in creative and thought-provoking ways; our event management planning ensures we create no negative environmental impact
+• We produce a range of our events and outreach programmes in natural landscapes like the Dorset National Landscape to raise awareness of their environmental importance in creative and thought-provoking ways; our event management planning ensures we create no negative environmental impact

 • We provide drinking water points and ask artists, crew and audiences to bring their own water bottle to all our events